joannajkim/joanna-kim-portfolio/final-project-part-one.md

 ## Project structure

-One sentence summary: Although fast fashion is convenient and cheap, it comes at a price of environmental impact.
+**One sentence summary**: Although fast fashion is convenient and cheap, it comes at a price of environmental impact.

-Set Up: Fast fashion is convenient and cheap therefore, attractive to consumers.
+**Set Up**: Fast fashion is convenient and cheap therefore, attractive to consumers.

 It has grown 10.74% from 2024-2025 and is “now a $150.82 billion industry”.<sup>14</sup> It is projected “to reach $194.96 billion by 2027”.<sup>15</sup>

 In March 2022, Shein had 50% market share in the United States, with H&M, Zara, Fashion Nova, and Forever 21 following, and was also “second fastest growing e-commerce website in the world in 2022.”<sup>16</sup>

-Conflict: The environmental footprint from fast fashion is quickly increasing as well.
+**Conflict**: The environmental footprint from fast fashion is quickly increasing as well.

 To make one cotton t-shirt, it can take “2,700 liters of water” which is “equivalent to what one person might drink over three years.”<sup>17</sup>  To make a pair of jeans, “it takes 3,781 liters of water” and “equates to the emission of around 33.5 kilograms of carbon equivalent.”<sup>18</sup>  Annually, the fashion industry uses 93 billion cubic metres of water-”enough to meet the needs of five million people.”<sup>19</sup>  The clothing and textile industry consume “around 215 trillion liters of water per year”, is “responsible for 2-8% of world’s greenhouse gas emissions”, contributes $100 billion “in annual material loss due to underutilisation”, and “textiles account for approximately 9% of annual microplastic losses to the oceans.”<sup>20</sup>